Faculty and Instructors

 Francis Diamond is Technical Leader in the Criminalistics division of NMS labs.
 He is a graduate of Allentown College of St. Francis de Sales (now De Sales University) with a B.S in Chemistry.
 He has worked at NMS labs for 33 years.
 His areas of expertise are in the techniques of separation and detection.
 He has performed R&D in both gas chromatography and liquid chromatography.
 He has developed analytical methods for measurements of various drugs such as amphetamines, opiates, benzodiazepines, and general unknown screening.
 He has developed and integrated analytical techniques including derivatization, solid-phase extraction and deconvolution of mass spectral data.
 He has authored and co-authored numerous papers in the field of analytical toxicology.
 He has also participated in collaborative studies with instrument manufacturers and government agencies.

-Rod Gullberg, MS
+Rod Gullberg, MS, PStat

 Measurement Uncertainty